K-groups of reciprocity functors: Computations

 It is immediate that $\theta\circ\nu=\id$.
 The equality $\nu\circ\theta=\id$ follows from the following equality in $(\sF\otimes_\PST\sG)(U)$, which holds for all $Y,Z\in\Sm$ and all $a\in \sF(Y)$, $b\in \sG(Z)$ and all elementary correspondences $[W]\in\Cor(U, X\times Y)$ such that $\tilde{W}$ is smooth (where we denote by $p_U$, $p_X$ and $p_Y$ the maps induced by the respective projections from $\tilde{W}$):

 This finishes the proof. \end{proof}

-\begin{definition} Let $\sM\in\LMFsp$ be a lax Mackey functor with specialization map and $x$ a $S$-point.
+\begin{definition} Let $\sM\in\LMFsp$ be a lax Mackey functor with specialization maps and $x$ an $S$-point.
 One defines the $R$-module $\Kgeo(x;\sM)$ as the quotient in the category of $R$-modules of $\sM(x)$ by the submodule generated by the elements

 where $C\in(\sC/S)$ is a curve of finite type over $x$, $U\subseteq C$ is an open subset, $f\in\G_m(\eta_C)$ with $f\in U^{(1)}_P$, for all $P\in C\setminus U$, and $a\in \sM(U)$. \end{definition} Note that this kind of quotient was already considered in \cite[6.1 Definition]{KY}.
 By construction we have canonical surjections